 The color enhancing effect provided by these filters works by selectively blocking the wavelengths of light that contribute most to color confusion, thereby improving the signal to noise ratio in the chromatic channels.
 This makes color vision more reliable and color identification faster.
 This improves not only the clinical performance of the patient on the color arrangement test, but also greatly improves color vision in the real world.

-The EnChroma Cx-D is designed for use with deuteranomalous color vision deficiency, a condition prevalent in about 7% of males worldwide.
 Deutans have a genetic anomaly that affects the M-cone (i.e., the green cone).
-Deutans typically have difficulty with differentiating between green and brow, green and yellow, and between pink and grey.
+Deutans typically have difficulty with differentiating between green and brown, green and yellow, and between pink and grey.
+About 6% of men worldwide have the deutan type of color blindness.

-The EnChroma Cx-PT is designed for use with protanomalous color vision deficiency, a condition prevalent in about 1% of males worldwide.
-Protans have a genetic anomaly that affects the L-cone (i.e., the red cone).
 Protans typically have difficulty with differentiating between red and brown, green and orange, and between purple and blue.
 They often do not see the “red component” of colors, and reds appear to them as unusually dark.
+About 2% of men worldwide have the protan type of color blindness.